Requirements and Expectations

 Applicants are expected to achieve a high level of performance in the course work they pursue and an increasingly strong academic record.
 We ask for your GPA and class rank.
 We also realize that many schools consider GPA on different scales and some do not report GPA or class rank at all.
 We consider both GPA and rank in the context of your school.
 We typically see unweighted, academic GPAs between a 3.7 and a 4.0, and a class rank in the 84-97 percentile.

-Either the ACT Plus Writing or the SAT is required.
+Scores from either the ACT or the SAT are required and must be sent directly from the testing agency.
+Please note that the writing portion of the ACT is no longer required.
+Our test code is 4656 for the ACT and 1846 for the SAT.
+Do not send your results rush (SAT) or priority (ACT); we receive all scores electronically on a daily basis so there is not an advantage to rush or priority delivery.
 We consider the highest composite score obtained in a single test administration as your "official" score, although we will look at all scores reported in an effort to get a true sense of your achievement.
-Admitted students will typically score between 27-31 on the ACT Plus Writing and 1800-2070 on the SAT, though again, there is no minimum required score.
-We must receive your test scores directly from the testing service.
-Our test code is 4656 for the ACT Plus Writing and 1846 for the SAT.
+Admitted students will typically score between 27-31 on the ACT and 1800-2070 on the SAT, although there is no minimum required score.

 Freshman applicants from non-English speaking countries must submit a TOEFL or IELTS score, unless English was the language of instruction for all courses in all years of secondary school.
 Our TOEFL test code is 1846.
 TOEFL must be submitted electronically from the testing service.
 We do not accept the IELTS electronically.
 Please have a paper copy of your results sent to our office through the mail.